imijanur/interview/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Access live demo
+Open [https://interview-black-phi.vercel.app/](https://interview-black-phi.vercel.app/) with your browser to see the result of live server deployment on the vercel server.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.